Juenjie/CRBMG/README.md

 # CRBMG
 CRBMG solves the (to be filled later).
+The Unit of the equations are Rationalized-Lorentz-Heaviside-QCD.

-## EMsolver Module
+## 1. The EMsolver Module
 EMsolver implements the Jefimenko's equations on GPUs.
-If you use our code to perform calculations, please cite via
+If you use this module to perform electromagnetic calculations, please cite us via

 (to be filled later)

 > **To understand how EMsolver works, please refer to**

-## Installation
+### 1.1 Installation
 Installation via pip is encouraged.
 To run EMsolver, the following packages need to be pre-installed:
   - Numba
   - Ray
   - cupy
+  - matplotlib
+  - cudatoolkit

-To start up, create a conda environment and install EMsolver:
+To start up, create a conda environment and install CRBMG:
 ```
 # create a new environment
-$: conda create -n JefiGPU
+$: conda create -n CRBMG

 # install relavant package sequentially
-$: pip install JefiGPU
+$: pip install CRBMG
 ```
 Execute the test file ---  **'test of EMsolver.ipynb'** in the repository before any real tasks.

-## Usage via the example
+### 1.2 Usage via an example
 The following codes demonstrate an axample of how to use EMsolver.
 ```
 from EMsolver.solver import EMsolver